cloudstax/firecamp/catalog/zookeeper/README.md

 In the future, [SASL](https://cwiki.apache.org/confluence/display/ZOOKEEPER/ZooKeeper+and+SASL) and [SSL](https://cwiki.apache.org/confluence/display/ZOOKEEPER/ZooKeeper+SSL+User+Guide) will be supported.

+## Monitoring

+FireCamp uses Telegraf to monitor ZooKeeper and send metrics to AWS CloudWatch.
+You could create a Telegraf service for the ZooKeeper Cluster.
+Then you can view the metrics and create dashboard on CloudWatch.
+For more details, refer to [FireCamp Telegraf](https://github.com/cloudstax/firecamp/tree/master/catalog/telegraf).

 ## JVM Configs

 By default, the Java heap size is set to 4GB.
 If your ZooKeeper wants other memory, you could specify the "zk-heap-size" when creating the ZooKeeper service by the firecamp-service-cli.